 My chutney recipe might not be truly authentic in terms of the chutney we ate in the restaurant, but we keep eating it whenever we open a new jar!

-Recipe: spiced carrot chutney – makes 2-3 medium jars
+Recipe: Indian carrot chutney – makes 2-3 medium jars

 - 500g carrots, trimmed, peeled and coarsely grated*